For buyers reviewing Australian businesses under $3M

 What types of businesses do you review?

-Any small to medium business for sale in Australia — service businesses, trade businesses, industrial, commercial, professional services.
-I don't review franchises, large enterprises, or businesses outside Australia.
+Any small to medium business for sale in Australia — service businesses, trades, industrial, commercial, professional services, and franchise resales.
+I focus on Australian businesses, so I don't review businesses based outside Australia.

 What if you can't find any red flags?

-That's a great outcome — it means the deal looks clean from an operator's perspective and is worth pursuing further with formal due diligence.
+That's a great outcome — the verdict comes back Green, meaning the deal looks clean from an operator's perspective and is worth pursuing with formal due diligence.
 You'll still receive a full report with our analysis and recommended next steps.

 Get started